Thrive by Arianna Huffington

-For some background trivia, the author, Arianna Huffington, is also the founder of The Huffington Post.
+Arianna Huffington is the founder of The Huffington Post.

-As it says on the front cover, this book is about ‘redefining success and creating a happier life.’
+The book is about “redefining success and creating a happier life.”

-As I got older – and I’m nearly 30 at the time of reviewing this – I’ve realized that those material goals are not success.
+As I got older, and I’m almost 30 at the time of writing, I’ve realized that those material goals are not indicative of success.

-When we look at success in the terms of money and power, we often neglect ourselves.
-We work ourselves into the ground, don’t give ourselves enough sleep and miss out on the things that matter in life.
+When we look at success in terms of money and power, we often neglect ourselves.
+We work ourselves into the ground, fail to have enough sleep, and lose focus on the things that really matter in life.

-This book is trying to redefine what we call success.
+This book is trying to redefine what we deem to be success.